imartayan/CBL/README.md

 In particular, since primitive integers cannot store more than 128 bits, this means that `K` must be ≤ 59.

 Additionally, you can specify a third (optional) parameter `PREFIX_BITS` which determines the size of the underlying bitvector.
-Changing this parameters affects the space usage and the query time of the data structure, see the paper for more details.
+Changing this parameter affects the space usage and the query time of the data structure, see the paper for more details.

 ## Building from source